 - If cyber attackers steal your debit or credit card details, they might use it to make immediate purchases.

-- If your user credentials like your usernames and password are exposed, your accounts might be used for phishing attacks and perpetrating spam.
+- If your user credentials, like your usernames and passwords, are exposed, your accounts might be used for phishing attacks and the perpetration of spam.

 Make sure your passwords are secure.
 It’s advisable to use upper & lower case letters, numbers, and symbols in your password.
 Add an extra layer of protection to your accounts by using two-factor authentication.

-Always make sure your profiles don’t list personally identifiable information (PII) such as your full name, birthday, or other essential account numbers.
-Remember, the less information available to the public, the safer your digital identity will be.
+Always make sure your profiles don’t list PII, such as your full name, birthday, or other essential account numbers.
+Remember, the less information available to the public, your digital identity will be safer.